MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

 To deploy our application and run it in the Cloud, we will use both Docker and the Azure CLI (version 2.0.55 or later recommended).
 What we will do is:

 1. Create an Azure Resource Group to create our resources into.
-It helps keep our stuff organized and it is easier to cleanup this way.
+It helps keep our stuff organized, and it is easier to clean up this way.
-1. Create a private image registry (we could have used Docker Hub as well but the event is named Azure Bootcamp; and our images will be closer to our running containers, helping with latency in a real world scenario).
+1. Create a private image registry (we could have used Docker Hub as well, but the event is named Azure Bootcamp; and our images will be closer to our running containers, helping with latency in a real-world scenario).
 1. Push our Docker image in our private registry
 1. Deploy a container, based on our Docker image, to an Azure Container Instance.